Life on the edge

 Extinct volcanoes, wilderness and spectacular wildlife await visitors to Rum National Nature Reserve (NNR).

-Here, on a mountain top, is one of the world’s largest colony of Manx shearwater – at least 23% of the world’s breeding population.
+Here, on a mountain top, is one of the world’s largest colonies of Manx shearwater – representing some 30% of the world’s breeding population.
 Sea cliffs also support magnificent colonies of other seabirds.
 Red-throated divers breed on inland lochans and golden and white-tailed eagles soar high above the mountains and moorland.

 More obscure wildlife includes rare plants, a rich diversity of mosses, lichen and fungi, and thousands of types of invertebrates.
 Otters also abound along the shorelines.